Junjaee/Junjaee/README.md

 ### Hi there 👋
+I am studying to become a data scientist.

 <!--
 **Junjaee/junjaee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.